Are you frustrated of running Facebook Ads that don’t work?

 Though let me remind you that with the different accounts I was handling, each had different results.
 Some worked really well at 1x CPA, some at 4x CPA.
 It’s really about the kind of account you have.
 So just keep testing.

-This isn’t exact science but it does wield good results for me and other people.
+This isn’t an exact science but it does yield good results for me and other people.

 Target cost used to be called manual bidding.

 Usually, target cost is used when scaling your ad sets.
 It allows you to take a long-term approach with your Facebook ad campaigns.